 Investment Performance Measurement on a Single Position and Aggregations

-Over the past two decades I have worked on numerous projects in the field of investment performance measurement.
-They included customizing systems as well as designing systems from scratch, for performance measurement and all the fancy calculations on top like contribution, attribution, risk figures etc.
+Over the past two decades, I’ve worked on numerous projects in the field of investment performance measurement.
+These have ranged from customizing existing systems to designing solutions from scratch – covering performance measurement itself as well as the more advanced calculations on – top, such as contribution, attribution and risk metrics.

-What astonished me is that in all these books, the performance of a single investment position or any aggregated level (e.g. equity US) is a given fact, without explaining how it is calculated.
+What astonished me was that across all these books, the performance of a single investment position – or of any aggregated level (e.g. US equities) – is treated as a given, without ever explaining how it is actually calculated.

 Three typical examples